Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 60 Minutes Cooking Time

 Source: My dear friend, Miss Etta.
 This is a very old-fashioned recipe and most likely came from a weekly newspaper in the UP area of Michigan back in the 1920's.
 Miss Etta would bake a beautiful large turkey at Thanksgiving and again at Christmas, but never stuffed it with "stuffing".
 She'd always make the "Pork Chops Buried in Dressing" in a huge baking pan, and we'd all kinda stir around in the dressing to be sure we "found" a pork chop to go with the rest of an already lavish meal.
-Of course, there were always enough pork chops to serve everyone, but it was fun to watch the guys as they kept their eyes on the other fellas to make sure they didn't get 2 pork chops. :-)

 The last big family meal she prepared on earth was a Thanksgiving Dinner for 18, and she and her hubby did it all by themselves.
 She was already 90 years old.
 A truly amazing and beautiful lady.